EdDataScienceEES/tutorial-rayrr13/docs/index.md

 This is quite a complex line of code, so don't worry too much about understanding the code, but pay more attention to what the code is actually doing.

 With both of these data frames (NMDS score data frame and ellipse coordinate data frame) we can now create an NMDS ellipse plot showing differences in community assemblages by using `ggplot2`.
-The NMDS scores will be our x and y variables, distance from paths will be our grouping variable to add different colours/point shapes and the ellipse dataframe coordinates is what we will use to plot our ellipses).
+The NMDS scores will be our x and y variables, distance from paths will be our grouping variable to add different colours/point shapes and the ellipse dataframe coordinates is what we will use to plot our ellipses.
 Using `ggplot2` will always give you more flexibility with your graphing as well as giving a professional aesthetic to your figures.

 I know you're excited now so...
 LET'S GET OUR PLOT!
 ~~~r